 Many injuries and illnesses are obviously disabling, such as late stage kidney disease, congestive heart failure, and advanced cancers.
-There are others, however, such as chronic illnesses that become acute with age, or residual conditions that deteriorate over time, that become disabling even though they were not initially too severe.
+There are others, however, such as chronic illnesses that become acute with age, or residual conditions that deteriorate over time, that eventually become disabling even though they were not initially too severe.
 For example, a worker may have had a previous back injury that is aggravated through the years to the point where work is extremely difficult or impossible.
 That person may become eligible for disability benefits even though the original illness or injury was not disabling.

 Because Social Security disability is a government program, its features include a good number of qualifying rules and regulations.
 To receive Social Security disability benefits, all three of the following must be true: